bugzilla/bugzilla/docs/en/rst/using.rst

 + See the difference between two patches.

-+ Get more context in a patch.

 + Collapse and expand sections of a patch for easy reading.

 + Link to a particular section of a patch for discussion or review

-+ Go to Bonsai or LXR to see more context, blame, and cross-references for the part of the patch you are looking at

 + Create a rawtext unified format diff out of any patch, no matter what format it came from